JasonPy/twitter-query-expansion/README.md

 # 1. Project Description
 Between the users' intention and the action to achieve its goal lays a big gap.
 This is especially problematic if a user wants to obtain information which requires to formulate a query.
-One can imagine, that different people describe the same thing differently - so called _Vocabulary Mismatch problem_.
+One can imagine, that different people describe the same thing differently - so called _Vocabulary Mismatch problem_[^1].
 Although users state what they are searching for, the initial query is mostly insufficient due to the short length and the lack of relevant keywords.
 Additionally, the query might contain synonyms, acronyms and homonyms or even emoticons, slang and spelling errors.
 Understanding the actual meaning of the terms in order to find suitable expansions is therefore a big challenge.

-In the context of micro-blogs like Twitter, a certain amount of special problems occur.
+In the context of micro-blogs like Twitter, a certain amount of special problems occur[^2].
 First of all, Tweets are often short (limited to 280 characters) and thus matching the present terms is difficult.
 In the internet itself, many different abbreviations and uncommon language is used which changes at a rapid pace making it an even bigger challenge.
 However, one can make use of special syntax like hashtags, verified users, Retweets, likes and followers to optimize the Tweet retrieval.

 Selecting the right parts of the initial user query in order to find suitable expansions highly depends on understanding the context and the overall structure of the query.
 Identifying entities, part of speech and Twitter syntax are a good starting point.
 Based on this information, Word Embeddings can be applied to find terms that might occur often together with the initial query.
 It can be expected that these terms increase the overall precision and recall when retrieving Tweets.

 ## 1.1 Objectives
 The overall goal is to implement Query Expansion to enrich a user's initial query with additional terms in order to find relevant tweets that represent the user's intent.
-The focus is thereby laid on different word embedding models such as Fasttext[^1] and Word2Vec[^2].
+The focus is thereby laid on different word embedding models such as Fasttext[^3] and Word2Vec[^4].
 To obtain Tweets, an Elastic Search Index is used and specific search patterns are specified.

 The underlying approach aims at providing a structural and extensible pipeline.
 Extensible in terms of allowing different word embedding models to be plugged in.
 Structural in the sense of configuring the pipeline to use different parts of a query for query expansion.